parklab/MosaicForecast/README.md

 2. There should be a fai file under the same dir of the fasta file (samtools faidx input.fa).
 3. File format of the input\_positions: chr pos-1 pos ref alt sample, sep=\t
 4. The "min\_dp\_inforSNPs" is the minimum depth of coverage of trustworthy neaby het SNPs, can be set to 20.
-5. The program to extract mappability score: "bigWigAverageOverBed" shoule be downloaded and installed, and its path should be added to the PATH environment variable.
+5. The program to extract mappability score: "bigWigAverageOverBed" should be downloaded and installed, and its path should be added to the PATH environment variable.

 **Demo:**
 ```